steveblue/angular2-rollup/README.md

     }),
 ```

+### Configure SystemJS for the dev build

-NOTE: You must configure `system.config.js` in order to inject third party libaries for development.
+You must configure `system.config.js` in order to inject third party libaries for development.
 An example is below:

 ```
    map: {